-- 7F.
-Physical therapists shall refrain from employment arrangements, or other arrangements, that prevent physical therapists from fulfilling professional obligations to patients/clients. - Principle #8: Physical therapists shall participate in efforts to meet the health needs of people locally, nationally, or globally.
-(Core Value: Social Responsibility) - 8A.
-Physical therapists shall provide pro bono physical therapy services or support organizations that meet the health needs of people who are economically disadvantaged, uninsured, and underinsured. - 8B.
+Principle #8: Physical therapists shall participate in efforts to meet the health needs of people locally, nationally, or globally.

+(Core Value: Social Responsibility)

+- 8A.
+Physical therapists shall provide pro bono physical therapist services or support organizations that meet the health needs of people who are economically disadvantaged, uninsured, and underinsured. - 8B.
 Physical therapists shall advocate to reduce health disparities and health care inequities, improve access to health care services, and address the health, wellness, and preventive health care needs of people. - 8C.
-Physical therapists shall be responsible stewards of health care resources and shall avoid overutilization or underutilization of physical therapy services. - 8D.
+Physical therapists shall be responsible stewards of health care resources and shall avoid overutilization or under- utilization of physical therapist services. - 8D.
 Physical therapists shall educate members of the public about the benefits of physical therapy and the unique role of the physical therapist.